DavidAyotte/pari-gp-lang/README.md

 # pari-gp-lang README

-This syntax higlighting extension for vscode provides basic colorization for some syntax of the gp language.
+This syntax higlighting extension for vscode provides basic colorization for some syntax of the gp scripting language for [PARI/GP](https://pari.math.u-bordeaux.fr/).

 ## How to install it globally: